MicrosoftDocs/win32/desktop-src/SetupApi/file-version-comparisons.md

 ---
-Description: If the SP\_COPY\_NEWER flag is specified during a file copy operation, the setup functions check for an existing copy of the file in the target directory. ms.assetid: fd493b5d-7bab-4450-a749-745c536902dc
+description: If the SP\_COPY\_NEWER flag is specified during a file copy operation, the setup functions check for an existing copy of the file in the target directory. ms.assetid: fd493b5d-7bab-4450-a749-745c536902dc
 title: File Version Comparisons ms.topic: article